mattermost/docs/doc/charts/minio/README.md

 They way we've chosen to implement compartmentalized sub-charts includes the ability to disable the components that you may not want in a given deployment.
 For this reason, the first settings you should decided upon is `enabled:`.

 By default, Minio is enabled out of the box.
+Minio is not recommended for production use.
-Should you wish to disable it, set `enabled: false`.
+When you are ready to disable it, set `enabled: false`.

 ## Configure the initContainer